waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. `use_hm_from_party` Manual Test (Cut)
 - **Attempt 1 (Failure):** Selected 'CUT'.
 Game returned error "There isn't anything to CUT!". **Conclusion:** Player must be facing the target object *before* opening the menu to use an HM.
 - **Attempt 2 (Success):** Faced tree, then navigated menu. **Discovery:** Party screen cursor position is not reliably at the top.
 A cursor-resetting sequence (e.g., spamming 'Up') is necessary for a robust tool.

+## C. Snorlax Puzzle (Route 12)
+- **Hypothesis 1 (Failed):** Use POKé FLUTE from 'ITEM' menu.
+Result: Led to an HM-only screen.
+- **Hypothesis 2 (Failed - Agent Suggestion):** Switch inventory 'pockets' with Left/Right.
+Result: No effect.
+The inventory does not appear to have pockets.
+- **Hypothesis 3 (Failed):** Interact directly with Snorlax using 'A'.
+Result: No effect.